electronstudio/python_book/chapters/fundamentals.rst

 .. topic:: Exercise

-   Can you spot and fix the bug in Program \ref{code:bug1}?
+   Can you spot and fix the bug in :numref:`code-bug1`?

 .. literalinclude:: programs/0F_bug2.py